aboutcode-org/aboutcode/docs/source/scancode-toolkit/how-to-guides/add_new_license_detection_rule.rst

 - a small text data file (in YAML format) documenting which license(s) should be detected for the rule text.

-To add new rule, you need to pick a unique base file name.
-As a convention we like to include the license key(s) that should be detected in that name to make it more descriptive.
+To add a new rule, you need to pick a unique base file name.
+As a convention, we like to include the license key(s) that should be detected in that name to make it more descriptive.
 For example: mit_and_gpl-2.0 is a good base name.
 Add a suffix to make it unique if there is already a rule with this base name.
 Do not use spaces or special characters in that name.

-Then create the rule file in the src/licensedcode/data/rules/ directory using this name replacing selected_base_name with the base name you selected::
+Then create the rule file in the src/licensedcode/data/rules/ directory using this name, replacing selected_base_name with the base name you selected::

     selected_base_name.RULE